jessehattabaugh/docs/pages/docs/features/static-builds.md

 <Caption>An example `Dockerfile` for building a `create-react-app` project to the `/public` directory</Caption>

 ### Your own Continuous Integration
-Another fantastic use case of Docker for static builds comes by way of libraris and plugins at your disposal.
+Another fantastic use case of Docker for static builds comes by way of libraries and plugins at your disposal.

 Even if you're using GitHub and have nothing to deploy in your repository, you can use Now + GitHub and a `Dockerfile` to run your own tests for each pull request.